-While a two-stroke engine is simple, they tend to be temperamental especially if the gas mix ratio is not to spec.
-The four-stroke engine is an easier engine to live with, all around.
-As a mechanic, I’m often asked to recommend an engine type, I have yet to recommend a 2 stroke motor.
+While a two-stroke engine is simple, they tend to be temperamental, especially if the gas mix ratio is not to spec.
+The four-stroke engine is an easier engine to live with all around.
+As a mechanic, I’m often asked to recommend an engine type, but I have yet to recommend a 2-stroke motor.

 The way I look at it, I don’t want my customers to walk behind an engine that throws out carcinogenic fumes.

 4 stroke cons: